-The control connector to the PI2500 provide ACHI and ACLO power for the fan, control signals for the contactors, initiate signal for the solid-state relays, interlocks, and sense leads for the output bus voltage from terminal 1 to 4.
+The control connector to the PI5000 provide ACHI and ACLO power for the fan, control signals and power for the contactors, interlocks, and sense leads for the output bus voltage from terminal 1 to 4.

 The secondary windings of the transformer, consisting of two pairs of bus bars, are bolted to the secondary bus bars of the mating PI-2500.
 The combined units form a transformer which is nearly identical to the PI4000B.